26 Registration

 ## <character> <character> <list> <numeric>

-Again by using ggspavis, we visualize the registered Xenium cells on the H&E image.
+Again, we can visualize the registered Xenium cells on the H&E image:

 Code